-The RCN's Infection Prevention and Control (IPC) module will help you to develop your clinical and leadership skills through a unique module of learning and its application into practice.
+The RCN's Infection Prevention and Control (IPC) programme will help you to develop your clinical and leadership skills through a unique course of learning and its application into practice.

-This module is open to anyone regardless of RCN membership status.
+This programme is open to anyone regardless of RCN membership status.

 The aim is to critically evaluate the knowledge and evidence underpinning infection control practice and implement local and regional practice change.

 - learn how to lead a service improvement project in your workplace

 - learn the most effective way to manage change in your place of work

 - experience coaching as a supportive development tool and understand how to coach colleagues.

 Using a blended learning approach, the programme will commence with the first of three face-to-face teaching days held at RCN headquarters, in London.

 Taught delivery dates: 27 November 2018, 12 February 2019 and 7 May 2019